 Whether you suffer a sports-related injury, develop an overuse strain, or twist your foot while walking on uneven ground, ankle pain can be severe.
 The physicians at Barrington Orthopedic Specialists are experts in the diverse problems that can affect your ankles, from trauma to degenerative disease.
-You can prevent complications and have your ankle pain evaluated by booking an appointment online or calling one of their offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.
+You can prevent complications and have your ankle pain evaluated by calling one of their offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.

 A sprained ankle occurs when ligaments, which stabilize and support your ankle, are twisted, stretched, or torn.

 You can sprain the ligaments on either side of your ankle by turning your foot inward or outward.